-You cannot get sick with COVID-19 from any of the vaccines. mRNA and viral vector vaccines do not contain live virus and cannot cause COVID-19.
+You cannot get sick with COVID-19 from any of the vaccines.
+None of the COVID-19 vaccines contain live virus and cannot cause COVID-19.
 Side effects of the vaccines are a natural part of the process and show that the vaccine is working.
 At the end of the vaccination process, our bodies are trained to protect us against the virus that causes COVID-19.

 Yes.
-If you are vaccinated with Pfizer or Moderna, it is very important to receive the second dose in order to achieve full protection.
-At Henry Ford and most vaccination centers, an appointment will be scheduled for your second dose at the time of your first injection.
-Please also remember that side effects may be more severe with your second dose.
+If you are vaccinated with Pfizer, Moderna or Novavax, it is very important to complete the primary series (two or three doses, depending on your age, the vaccine, and if you are immunocompromised) in order to achieve full protection.
+At Henry Ford Health and most vaccination centers, an appointment will be scheduled for your second dose at the time of your first injection.
+If needed, your third dose will be scheduled after your second dose.
+Please also remember that side effects may be more intense after your first dose.
 The Johnson & Johnson vaccine does not require a second dose.
-However, anyone vaccinated with Johnson & Johnson can receive a booster of any of the available vaccines (Johnson & Johnson, Moderna or Pfizer) two months after the first shot.
+However, anyone vaccinated with Johnson & Johnson should receive a booster of Moderna or Pfizer two months or longer after the first shot.

 It takes two weeks after your last dose of vaccine to achieve full protection.

 The Johnson & Johnson vaccine is a single shot.
-Pfizer and Moderna are two shots, so full protection is reached two weeks after the second shot.
+Pfizer, Moderna and Novavax are two shots, so full protection is reached two weeks after the second shot.

 If I am coming in for an appointment with my doctor, do I need to schedule a separate appointment for a COVID-19 vaccine/flu shot?